mahboijoe2/Project_Iliad/README.md

 The more that we work on this project, the more we advance GNU/Linux.
 Because, frankly, this will be a whole new distrobuton network for Linux.
 As, we are moving to what we are calling decentralized and virtualized kernels, "DAVK" for short.
 These kernels will be hosted in secrecy to make sure that no one attempts to tamper with them.
 I utmost promise that we will have a team around the clock making sure these kernels are safe.
-T,I,T,A,N is not only going to be a security-based operating system, it is also going to have a cousin called "O.D.Y.S.S.E.U.S" who will be there to perform the heroic act of being the everyday variant for everyday users like you.
+T.I.T.A.N is not only going to be a security-based operating system, it is also going to have a cousin called "O.D.Y.S.S.E.U.S" who will be there to perform the heroic act of being the everyday variant for everyday users like you.

 I am hoping that this project is going to last, as it seems to be something worth doing.